-Homologation can be used to cram-down creditors holding "financial claims", expressly excluding claims held by public entities22, labour claims
+Homologation can be used to cram-down creditors holding "financial claims", expressly excluding claims held by public entities, labour claims

-19 Formerly, Law 22/2003, of 9 July (Ley 22/2003, de 9 de julio, concursal).
+Formerly, Law 22/2003, of 9 July (Ley 22/2003, de 9 de julio, concursal).

-20 Law 38/2011, of 10 October, amending Law 22/2003 (Ley 38/2011, de 10 de octubre, de reforma de la Ley 22/2003, de 9 de julio, Concursal).
+&lt;sup>20 Law 38/2011, of 10 October, amending Law 22/2003 (Ley 38/2011, de 10 de octubre, de reforma de la Ley 22/2003, de 9 de julio, Concursal).

-21 For simplification purposes, we have not included in this article a description of the main features of Homologation.
+&lt;sup>21 For simplification purposes, we have not included in this article a description of the main features of Homologation.

-22 However, pursuant to Whereas (52) of the EU Directive (EU) 2019/1023 of the European Parliament and of the Council of 20 June 2019 on preventive restructuring frameworks ("Directive 2019/1023"), when public creditors have a privileged status under national law, Member States could provide that the plan cannot impose a full or partial cancellation of the claims of those creditors.
+Parliament and of the Council of 20 June 2019 on preventive restructuring frameworks ("Directive 2019/1023"), when public creditors have a privileged status under national law, Member States could provide that the plan cannot impose a full or partial cancellation of the claims of those creditors.
 As explained by PULGAR EZQUERRA, J., p.
 662, this entails a contradiction, as public creditors can be affected by the restructuring, but certain effects can be limited.
 Therefore, each Member Estate will have a range of discretion in relation to this matter when transposing Directive 2019/1023 (and this may affect the Spanish Homologation).
 In addition, article 1.5 of Directive 2019/1023 does not refer to public claims among the claims excluded from the scope of application (including, inter alia, labour claims and claims arising from tortious liability.

-and trade creditors23.
+and trade creditors.
 Creditors holding non-financial claims can voluntarily accede to the homologated refinancing agreement, but they cannot be crammed-down by operation of law.